CHAPTER 1: THE GOSPEL

 Righteousness was fulfilled in Him being baptized not because He needs to turn from sin, but because He was without sin yet chose to (in human form) submit to His Father’s way.

-Just as James 4:17 teaches us, “anyone who knowns the good they ought do and fails to do it sins.”
+Just as James 4:17 teaches us, “anyone who knows the good they ought do and fails to do it sins.”
 Jesus knew the good He should do and did it.
-He did not boast He was righteousness, but behaved righteously.
+He did not boast He was righteousness but behaved righteously.
 As it says in Philippians 2:6: “Who, being the very nature God, did not consider equality with God something to use to His own advantage.”

 Understand… without a sinless human in submission to Father God… our repentance has nothing to follow into the Father’s presence.